-The book is a conversation between a philosopher and a young person – Youth (who is asking a philosopher questions about life).
-However, let me warn you, the book is a tough nut to crack.
+The book is a conversation between a philosopher and a young person – youth (who is asking questions about life to a philosopher).
 Every question asked by a youth and its answer given by a philosopher can make you think and question your own belief system.
-But, trust me, if you keep reading the book with patience, you will learn great life lessons that will help you solve many of your life problems.
+So the book is a tough nut to crack.
+And you will learn great life lessons that will help you solve many of your life problems.

 Life is always HERE and NOW in this PRESENT MOMENT, and moving further.
 Therefore, the present moment is the deciding moment.
 And based on decisions taken in the present moment, you can lead your life in the direction you want to take it.
 Therefore, instead of becoming a victim, be a game changer.

 However, we can solve most of the problems by setting ZERO EXPECTATIONS from our relationships.
 Stop expecting people to understand you and your situation.
 Stop seeking recognition from others.
-ZERO EXPECTATIONS from others can make you help yourself better and sets you free.
+ZERO EXPECTATIONS from others can make you help yourself better and set you free.

 Similarly, you can only guide others to do something.
 They have the right to take a decision based on what they think is correct.
 You don’t have to interfere in others’ tasks by forcing them to take the decision that is according to you correct.
-By doing this you will only create problems in your relationship.
+By doing this, you will only create problems in your relationship.

 Like, parents can guide their kids about what is good for them as a career option.
 Beyond that, there is no role for parents to interfere in kids’ decisions.
-However, parents, most of the time break that limits and force their kids to do certain things against their wishes.
-This creates resistance in their relationship and the child takes decisions under the influence of parents that he/she might regret later.
-Parents can have a separation of their tasks by guiding their kids about what is good according to them and letting kids decide on their own what is good for his/her.
-Later if kids come back for further guidance then parents can guide them.
+However, parents, most of the time, break that limit and force their kids to do certain things against their wishes.
+This causes tension in their relationship and the child may make regrettable decisions influenced by their parents.